Vianvolaeus/VVtools/README.md

 Addon should be currently be considered experimental, in progress, incomplete.

 ## Installation
-Download the latest release, and install as usual (will replace this with quick visual, but it's like every other Blender addon lol).
+Download the latest release, and install th .py as usual (will replace this with quick visual, but it's like every other Blender addon lol).
 Haven't tested versions except 3.0+, but *should* be 2.8+ compatible

 ## Usage